Photography Terminology Explained

-RGB color is the color model in which uses the colors red, green and blue to reproduce a wide array of colors for used on images displayed on computers and other digital devices.
+RGB color is the color model in which uses the colors red, green, and blue to reproduce a wide array of colors for use on images displayed on computers and other digital devices.

 SD Card (Secure Digital)

 SD Card (Secure Digital) is a popular, removable digital memory card.
-SD cards have helped camera manufacturers in further reducing the size of digital cameras.
-They are also found in cell and other small electronic devices.
+SD cards have helped camera manufacturers to further reduce the size of digital cameras.
+They are also found in cells and other small electronic devices.

 Newer and faster SD cards include SDHC and SDXC memory cards.

 Shutter speed is the length of time that a camera’s shutter remains open during exposure.
-Shutter speed controls the duration of an exposure.
-Faster shutter speed means shorter exposure time.
+Shutter speed controls the duration of exposure.
+A faster shutter speed means shorter exposure time.